coffandro/integration-duet3d/README.rst

 Missing features:

-- GCode Macros / Scripts
 - Device healts update
 - Bed leveling
 - Filament Sensor
 - PSU Control
+- GCode Macros / Scripts [not yet implemented by Simplyprint.io for Duet]
-- GCode terminal
+- GCode terminal [not yet implemented by Simplyprint.io for Duet]
-- Receive messages from Printer in Simplyprint.io
+- Receive messages from Printer in Simplyprint.io [not yet implemented by Simplyprint.io for Duet]

 ------------